BlueAmulet/LogNeuter/thunderstore/README.md

 <details>
 <summary>Click to expand</summary>

+### 1.0.3
+Prevent Ambigious method matching from halting patching.
+Prevent Transpiler IL errors from halting patching.
+Only log spatilization changes if anything was patched.

 ### 1.0.2
 Fixed patching logs from classes other than Assembly-CSharp.
 Fixed patching not applying if only regex patches were used.